Yisrael Friedman of Ruzhin: Regal court

 The Ruzhiner Rebbe was a charismatic leader known for his aristocratic demeanor.
 He set a regal tone for his court, living in a palatial home with splendid furnishings; riding in a silver-handled carriage drawn by four white horses; being accompanied by an entourage of attendants; and wearing a golden yarmulke and stylish clothing with solid-gold buttons.
 His children, too, dressed like nobility and were attended by servants in livery.

 Although this type of grandeur and opulence was highly unusual for Hasidic leaders, the Rebbe was accepted by many leading rabbis and rebbes of his time, who accepted that he was comporting himself in a way that would elevate God's glory through His representative, the tzadik.
 The Ruzhiner Rebbe was thought by his followers to constantly humble himself before God and afflicted his body with fasts and other afflictions.
 Allegedly, one winter night, after standing outdoors to sanctify the New Moon wearing his solid-gold boots studded with diamonds, his Hasidim noticed blood on the snow where he had been standing.
 They discovered that the extravagant boots had no sole, and thus, when the Rebbe walked outside, he was essentially walking barefoot.
 After that, people understood that the Rebbe's style of living was meant solely for the sake of Heaven.

-A contemporary tourist Dr. Mayer who visited the town of Ruzhin described Yisrael as an illiterate man that could not write and only able to sign his name with great difficulty.
-Hasidic sources confirm that the Rebbe was semiliterate at best and lacked a rabbinical education as well.
-This explains why the Rebbe didn't deliver Torah sermons like the other Hasidic masters of his time, but preferred simpler fables and parables.
-According to a hasidic source Yisrael once told his followers: "One learns to write when one is a boy, but I was never a boy".
-The Rebbe, in a self deprecating way, even referred to himself as a coarse boor, often telling his hasidim "Ich bin a grobyan" ("I am a boor").

-The tourist also described the Rebbe's face as beardless and smooth except for a mustache.
-While this has been taken by some as a sign of Yisrael's modernity, others have speculated that his unorthodox appearance is more likely the result of a bad skin disease from which Yisrael suffered when he was a young boy, which covered his face with lesions and boils.